 Let’s first take a look at what makes Kotlin stand out in the crowd of programming languages of today…

-Kotlin is Interchangeable with Java
+- Kotlin is Interchangeable with Java

 Not just that, but even after the compilation is complete, it still won’t be distinguishable to the users of the program, that which of the parts were written in Java, and which in Kotlin.

 Since we can use Java and Kotlin classes right next to each other, as a programmer, you don’t have to worry about using Kotlin somewhere in between a Java program, or vice versa.

 You will find it utterly easy to use most if the Java frameworks, even the advanced ones that rely on annotation processing, as well as libraries in your Kotlin-based projects.

-It Provides a Gentle Learning Curve for Java Developers
+- It Provides a Gentle Learning Curve for Java Developers

 Kotlin is an easy language to learn, especially for those who have had their fair amount of experience with Java.
 It’s a language that bears the strong resemblance to and doesn’t feel like a whole rewrite on Java.

 In the top of it all, Kotlin is also a language that as designed to be quite intuitive in its own.
 Add to that, easy readability, and you have a language that is bound to be popular amongst Kotlin programmers.

-It Brings Together the Best of Procedural and Functional Approaches
+- It Brings Together the Best of Procedural and Functional Approaches

 There are times when functional programming sets the stage, while at other times; you would need a procedural approach instead.

-Just as we see with many current languages, Kotlin too brings the best of both concepts to the fore, making it a great choice for both the Android app developers and the final users.
+Just as we see with many current languages, Kotlin to brings the best of both concepts to the fore, making it a great choice for both the Android app developers and the final users.